rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 4. Which metro area has the highest unemployment rate with most population grow?
 5. Which metro area has the most crime?
 6. Which metro area has the highest construction permit and population grow?
-7. Which metro area has the negative grow on population and crime rate?
+7. Which metro area has the highest crime rate per person (1000 person)?

 ### Breakdown of Tasks:
 Investigate and identify data sources